ericjforman/SerialCommunicationASCII/readme.txt

 These are re-written examples for serial communication of multiple sensors between Arduino and Processing or P5.

 They send full range values (from 0-1023 or more) using Serial.print, separated by commas, with each packet ended by a line return.
-This is not as fast as using Serial.write (limited to 0-255), but is much easier to debug.
+This is not as lightning fast as using Serial.write, but is much easier to debug in Arduino.
+(Serial.write is not ASCII, and it also limited to 0-255.)

-- You can debug data either in the Arduino Serial Monitor (best to do first to confirm sensors work), or the Processing/P5 console (best to do once sensors are working).
+- You can debug data either in the Arduino Serial Monitor (best to do first to confirm sensors work), or the Processing/P5 console.

 Method 1: sending multiple values